csayers2/Neotropical-Bird-Hg-Synthesis/README.md

 ### Author's Note/Instructions:

 Hello!
 And welcome to this open access repository for Sayers et al. (2022), submitted to Science of the Total Environment.
-Here you will find the majority of materials necessary to reproduce the results published in the manuscript.
-Summary.R contains all of the data exploration computations, as well as the computations in order to produce the final model set.
-However, you will need to download the NLCD 2016 Land Cover (CONUS) dataset from https://www.mrlc.gov/data, and set the directory on your personal computer, for Sayers_Main_Script.R to run properly.
-Sayers_Radius_Selection.R contains the land cover extraction and model selection for the "scale of effect" approach applied from Jackson and Fahrig (2012).
-Lastly, Sayers_Graphs.R contains all of the code necessary to produce the published figures.
+Here you will find all of the materials necessary to reproduce the results published in the manuscript.
+Sayers_Main_Script.R contains all of the data transformation computations, as well as the computations in order to produce the final linear mixed model.
+Sayers_Graphs.R contains all of the code necessary to produce the published figures.

-If you have any issues or general questions, please feel free to email me at chris.sayers@briwildlife.org.
+If you have any issues, general questions, or would like to collaborate with the Tropical Research for Avian Conservation and Ecotoxicology (TRACE) Initiative, please feel free to email me at chris.sayers@briwildlife.org or visit us at https://briwildlife.org/trace/.
 Enjoy!

 Cheers,